You might be wondering:

 The wedding ceremony of Mabel and Paul was held in the “Courtyard room” at Droog Amsterdam.
 The father of the bride walked Mabel down the aisle.
 A very personal wedding ceremony with different speeches followed.

 So, you want to know what this wedding looked like?

 I typically deliver hundreds of photos with my weddings.
 I can’t show all of that, because… well let’s not break the internet.

-I can however, show you a preview of 50+ photos.
+I can however, show you a preview.
 Dive right in with the preview gallery below:

 Wedding Party at Mayer Manor Amsterdam

 Mayer Manor is a private mansion with a luxurious Victorian-style.
 It is located in one of Amsterdam’s cultural streets called the Nes.
 A very flamboyant venue like you’ve probably haven’t seen before.